juxt/astro-website/README.md

 ---
 ```

-When a post is ready to go live, you can remove the `draft` attribute and it will be included in the build.
+When a post is ready to go live, you can remove the `draft` attribute, so it can be indexed by algolia.

+Notice that drafts go live under `/blog/drafts/*blogName*`.
+If you want you can provide a `token` attribute in the frontmatter to serve your article under `/blog/drafts/*blogName*/*token*`.
+The `token` is not a mandatory field.

 The `heroImage` picture must be stored in the `src/assets/blog` folder and it must be of `.jpg` format.
 The `tags` are optional.